ulisesmora/indra-test-pdf-editor/README.md

 ## known issues and solutions

-- [ ] I need to finish the recalculate function for the position to added elements when the application use a zoom In or Zoom Out or rotation
+- [ ] finish the recalculate function for the position to added elements when the application use a zoom In or Zoom Out or rotation
-- [ ] Make features to add opacity in text
+- [ ] finish features to add opacity in text
-- [ ] Fix lossted text when reposition text elements
 - [ ] I need more time for unit test and application state, adding other types of annotations

 ## Development server